Overall clothing boycott movement: Origin

 The overall boycott movement would begin at the end of March, 1920 in Jacksonville, Florida.
 A group of people in the city decided to meet to discuss and organize a response to the rising price of clothing at local stores, they decided the $2.50 overall would become the symbol of the protest and means.
 Agreeing to only wear overalls until clothing prices dropped, soon more than a 1,000 members had enrolled in the city's club.

-Then for further publicity the group scheduled a overall parade for April 8 which was met with fanfare.
+Then for further publicity the group scheduled an overall parade for April 8 which was met with fanfare.
 The goal of this group was to reach across class bounds to create a broad base movement against the cost of living crisis.

 On March 29, the overall movement spread to and was popularized by its growth in Tampa, Fl.
 From which it shifted and gained an increasingly anti-labor tone, blaming unions for the high cost of labor alongside profiteers.
 This was due largely due to the presence of 'citizens committees' formed by business owners in Tampa who framed organized labor as the enemy of 'the public'.
 Within Tampa, these 'citizen committees' used antilabor vigilantism, intimidating and killing labor activists in the city, as a means of protecting the interests of tobacco companies in the city.

 This was not by any means unique to Tampa, but instead part of a far broader coordinated attack on labor in the US following the end of WW1 by business, known as the American 'open shop' plan.
 The plan utilized the cost of living crisis to crush the greater labor organizing power reached during WW1 by placing blame on them.
 With businesses both coordinating press, and coordinating actions against labor under much broader associations.